dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 ### Wrapping up
 It's a wrap!
-Contributing to open-source has undoubtedly changed by perspective quite a bit in merely 3 months.
+Contributing to open-source has undoubtedly changed my perspective quite a bit in merely 3 months.
 I have learned valuable lessons in becoming a better coder, a writer and a better person.
 I wish to also thank the folks at IceVision for making such an awesome deep learning computer vision library available.
+Special shoutout to [Farid](https://www.linkedin.com/in/farid-hassainia-ca/) and [Francesco](https://www.linkedin.com/in/francescopochetti/) for helping me out along the way.
 If you're interested, do join in the [Discord](https://t.co/CDIWhdVmSe) channel or get in touch with me on [Twitter](https://twitter.com/dicksonneoh7) or [LinkedIn](https://www.linkedin.com/in/dickson-neoh-3a6984b8/).